techidaily/site-windows11/source/_posts/freeze-yourself-no-more-9-techniques-for-easing-windows-install-locks.md

  Are you still struggling with the verifying installation prompt?
 If yes, then you're left with no option other than to reinstall the Steam client.

  First, uninstall the app from your computer.
-Then, head to the[Steam official website](https://store.steampowered.com/) and download the latest version.
+Then, head to the [Steam official website](https://store.steampowered.com/) and download the latest version.

 ## Get Back to Verifying Your Steam Games Again